Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Related Work

-On the other hand, advanced algorithms constrain the Q-values of OOD state-actions and thus allow the agent to explore the entire state-action space.
-For instance, CQL\cite{kumar2020conservative}, EDAC\cite{an2021uncertainty} and PBRL \cite{bai2022pessimistic} can also have good results in low-quality datasets, but such algorithms usually require large computing time and computing space to find an excellent policy, and such algorithms cannot solve hard tasks well.
-Considering the characteristics of the distinguishing features of the two methods, local space exploration is integrated into the overall policy constraints.
-The goal is to enhance the performance of policy regularization methods in low-quality datasets while maintaining the capabilities of policy regularization methods.
+On the other hand, advanced Q-value constraint algorithms constrain the Q-values of OOD state-actions and thus allow the agent to explore the entire state-action space.
+For instance, EDAC\cite{an2021uncertainty} and PBRL \cite{bai2022pessimistic} can have good results in low-quality datasets.
+However, such algorithms usually require a long computing time to find an excellent policy.